mudo121/thesis_eeg/README.md

 # Description of the Repo

+### Repo Files Overview
+- **processRawDataset.ipynb** - Shows the functions on how to process a raw .csv file into processed Files (pickeled) and machine learning ready files (.npy) and how they can get loaded.
+- **thesis_diagrmas.ipynb** - A notebook which creates nearly all images needed for the Thesis.
+- **experiment_protocol.odt** - Contains the used experiment protocol.
+- **diagrams.pptx** - Contains multiple diagrams created for the thesis.

 ### 'Code' Folder
 This folder contains everything related to the own programmed Pipeline.
 It contains of transformers, utility functions, plot functions, measering functions and functions to load/save/create Data.